 Every business has its pains.
 As an employee, you must make yourself a “painkiller,” honing your skills, taking on greater responsibility and showing your manager you’re ready to take the next step in your professional career.

 Do your research, build your case, then ask the question.
-With hiring new employees painfully difficult and expensive, the market is on your side.
 If you possess the skills and can demonstrate your value, your employer is likely to accommodate your request.

 1. Do Your Research and Determine Your Value